hsjoihs/dpda-lean/README.md

 The transition function encodes the behavior of the DPDA.
 The key difference in the five formulations lies in the way the transition function is defined.
 Hence, I will first provide the types of the transition functions for each of the five formulations.

-`interconversion.ts` contains functions that convert between the five formulations.
-The TypeScript compiler will check that the converters makes sense in terms of types (i.e. whether the definitions typechecks), but it will not check that the converters are actually semantically correct.
 The conversions 1 → 2, 2 → 3, 3 → 4, and 4 → 5 are basically an increasingly intricate inclusion maps.
 The conversion 5 → 1 is quite non-trivial and in general increases the number of states.

 ### 1. Predetermined-to-push-or-pop DPDA (PPP-DPDA)